 Career Planning Services (CPS) at the Icahn School of Medicine at Mount Sinai provides students with opportunities to explore specialties and make informed decisions about their career path through programming and counseling.

-- Year 2 – Continuation of exploring options and understanding yourself
+- Year 2 – Exploring your options

 - Year 4 – Getting into residency

-Students are exposed to these themes and specialties through individualized counseling, small group activities, seminars, student-run specialty interest groups and personal exploration.
-Extracurricular activities, shadowing clinicians, community service, global health experiences, research and electives can enhance exposure to specific disciplines and career options.
+Students are exposed to these themes and specialties through individualized counseling, small group activities, seminars, student-run specialty interest groups, and personal exploration.
+Extracurricular activities, shadowing clinicians, community service, global health experiences, research, and electives can enhance exposure to specific disciplines and career options.

 Office for Student Affairs